Italian Porchetta (All-Belly Pork Roast)

 How to get the crispiest skin

-Porchetta is only as good as its crispy skin, which means this is one part that you have to nail.
-If you've ever seen pictures of porchetta with smooth skin, just know that this is not what you're after!
+Porchetta is only as good as its crispy skin, so this is one part you have to nail.
+If you’ve ever seen pictures of porchetta with smooth skin, just know that this is not what you’re after!
 Luckily, there are only three things you need to do to get that delicious, potato chip-like skin.

 - Poke holes all over the skin.
 Pick up a paring knife and lightly stab the skin all over.
-You'll need to spend several minutes doing this as you really want to cover the whole surface of the skin in small holes.
+You’ll need to spend several minutes on this to cover the entire skin surface with small holes.

 - Oil the skin.
 Rubbing oil all over the skin will help the fat to render and the skin to become extra crispy.

 - A blast of high heat.
-In order for the wonderfully crisp bubbles to appear, you must put the skin under high heat.
-Within minutes you'll start to see the skin change.
-It will darken and then lots of super crispy small bubbles will magically show up.
+To achieve wonderfully crisp bubbles, place the skin under high heat.
+Within minutes, you’ll start to see the skin change.
+It will darken, and then numerous small, super crispy bubbles will magically appear.

 Ingredients